The linear programming optimum for packings in classical association schemes: Introduction

 \section{Introduction}

-The linear programming method, introduced by Delsarte in 1973, has proven to be a very powerful tool for solving extremal problems across various areas of mathematics, for example see \cite{DelsartePhD}, \cite{MRRW}, \cite{DelGoeSei}, \cite{CohnElkies}, \cite{Viazovska}, \cite{FilhoVallentin}.
-Originally, Delsarte established this method to study packing problems in association schemes \cite{DelsartePhD} and used it to obtain upper bounds on packings in several classical association schemes such as on the error-correcting codes in the Hamming scheme and on the binary constant-weight codes in the Johnson scheme.
-To this day, almost all known bounds on the size of packings in classical association schemes can be derived from Delsarte's linear program (see, e.g., \cite[Ch.~17, \S~4]{MacWilliamsSloane}, \cite{DelsarteBilinear}, \cite{DelGoe1975}, \cite{SchmidtHermitian}, \cite{ZhangLPqJohn}, \cite{SchmidtWeissSteiner}).
-It is therefore a natural problem to determine the optimum of this linear program.
-For the Hamming and Johnson schemes, this is a classical problem, which has been studied since the 1970s, but is still unsolved.
-In this paper, we compute the optimum of the linear program in most classical association schemes, distinct from the Hamming and Johnson schemes.
+The linear programming method has proven to be a very mighty tool for solving extremal problems across various areas of mathematics, for example see \cite{DelsartePhD}, \cite{MRRW}, \cite{DelGoeSei}, \cite{CohnElkies}, \cite{Viazovska}.
+Originally, Delsarte \cite{DelsartePhD} established this method to study packing problems in association schemes and used it to obtain upper bounds on packings in several classical association schemes such as on the error-correcting codes in the Hamming scheme and on the binary constant-weight codes in the Johnson scheme.
 The classical association schemes are distance-regular graphs with classical parameters and give naturally rise to a finite metric space $(X,\rho)$, where $X$ is the vertex set and $\rho$ is the path metric of the graph.
 A subset $Y$ of $X$ is then called a \emph{$d$-code} if the distance $\rho(x,y)$ between all distinct elements $x,y\in Y$ is at least $d$.
 The central problem is to determine, for fixed $d$, the maximum size of a $d$-code.
 One is thus interested in deriving upper bounds on the size of codes.
-This can be achieved by using Delsarte's linear program.
-It exploits that a sequence of orthogonal polynomials $(Q_k)_{k\geq 0}$ can be associated to a classical association scheme such that for all subsets $Y$ in $X$, it holds

-These inequalities are then used as linear constraints on the distance distribution of the $d$-code $Y$ and form the core of Delsarte’s linear program.
-(See Section~\ref{sec:codesAS} for more background on association schemes and the linear programming method.)
+To this day, almost all known bounds on the size of codes in classical association schemes can be derived from Delsarte's linear program (see, e.g., \cite[Ch.~17, \S~4]{MacWilliamsSloane}, \cite{DelsarteBilinear}, \cite{DelGoe1975}, \cite{SchmidtHermitian}, \cite{ZhangLPqJohn}, \cite{SchmidtWeissSteiner}).
+It is therefore a natural problem to determine the optimum of this linear program.
+For the Hamming and Johnson schemes, this is a classical problem, which has been studied since the 1970s, but is still unsolved.
+In this paper, we compute the optimum of the linear program in most classical association schemes, distinct from the Hamming and Johnson schemes.